bailey27/cppcryptfs/README.md

-  -S, --siv                   use AES256-SIV for data encr (default is GCM) -L, --longnames [1|0]       enable/disable LFNs. defaults to enabled (1) -b, --streams   [1|0]       enable/disable streams. defaults to enabled (1)
+  -S, --siv                   use AES256-SIV for data encr (default is GCM) -L, --longnames [1|0]       enable/disable LFNs. defaults to enabled (1) -b, --streams   [1|0]       enable/disable streams. defaults to enabled (1) --longnamemax   N			  limit filenames to at most N characters

 Recovery/Maintenance (cppcryptfsctl only):
   --changepassword=PATH       Change password used to protect master key